reillysiemens/chext/README.md

 chext -a jpg png
 ```

-Recursively changing all index.html files to index.php files.
+Recurse into all subdirectories changing all index.html files to index.php files.
 ```
 chext -r index.html php
 ```

-Recursively changing all .html files to .php files.
+Recurse into all subdirectories changing all .html files to .php files.
 ```
 chext -ar html php
 ```